 Typically fermented beans and nuts are served as part of a vegan or vegetarian diet.
 While it is a great way to improve the digestibility of non-meat protein sources, it also adds a ton of flavor.
 Perfectly delicious regardless of your diet!

-Hopefully, this round-up of my favourite ways to ferment beans, seeds and nuts will inspire you to try something new.
+Hopefully, this round-up of my favorite ways to ferment beans, seeds, and nuts will inspire you to try something new.

 Fermented Bean Dips

-Probably the simplest way to ferment beans is to add a bit of culture to your favourite dip.
+Probably the simplest way to ferment beans is to add a bit of culture to your favorite dip.

-- Probiotic hummus is perfect for parties, picnics and simple lunches.
-This simple recipe is sure to be a favourite.
+- Probiotic hummus is perfect for parties, picnics, and simple lunches.
+This simple recipe is sure to be a favorite.

 - For something a bit different, why not try a rich and creamy white bean dip?

-Homemade miso might seem ambitious, but it’s a super reliable ferment and perfect for adding flavour to almost anything.
+Homemade miso might seem ambitious, but it’s a super reliable ferment and perfect for adding flavor to almost anything.